uncw-library/vivo-docker2/README.md

 ## Revising the Theme

-You can disable the theme caching in the Site Admin page: "Activate developer Panel", then checking "Defeat the template cache".
-You can now edit files in the "uncw_theme" folder and see the changes in real time at localhost:8080.
+You can disable the theme caching in the Site Admin page: "Activate developer Panel" / "Defeat the template cache".
+Then, you can edit files in the "uncw_theme" folder and see the changes in real time at localhost:8080.
 On the next `docker-compose up --build` the changes will be baked into your vivo image.

 ## Production

-Data persistance can be accomplished by mapping localhost folders to two container folders:
+Data persistance can be accomplished by bind volume mapping two container folders:

  - /usr/local/VIVO/home/tdbContentModels
  - /usr/local/VIVO/home/tdbModels